phonegap/phonegap-docs/docs/1-getting-started/4-run-your-app/1-desktop.html.md

 next: 1-getting-started/5-going-further.html.md
 ---

-You can use the **PhoneGap Developer App** paired with the **PhoneGap Desktop App** to immediately preview your app on a device without installing platform SDKs, registering devices, or compiling code.
+You can use the **PhoneGap Developer App** paired with **PhoneGap Desktop** to immediately preview your app on a device without installing platform SDKs, registering devices, or compiling code.

-The PhoneGap Desktop App starts a small web server to host your project and returns the server address for you to use from the PhoneGap Developer App running on your mobile device.
-It's started automatically upon project creation, but you can also hit the play button to start a project that's currently inactive.
+**PhoneGap Desktop** starts a small web server to host your project and returns a server address you can then enter into the **PhoneGap Developer** app running on your mobile device.
+It's started automatically upon project creation, but you can also manually start any project that's inactive by clicking the green play (** &gt; **) button next to it.

 ### Preview on a Device
 <div class="alert--warning">Double check to ensure you're running your device and computer on the same network before continuing. </div>

-1. In the previous step we created a project and ensured it was running by looking for the green 'play' button to be highlighted and a green bar showing the server address it's running on at the bottom of the PhoneGap Desktop App. <br><br>The screenshot is shown again below for reference.
+1. In the previous step we created a project and ensured it was running by looking for the green play button to be highlighted and a green bar showing the server address it's running on at the bottom of the PhoneGap Desktop. <br><br>The screenshot is shown again below for reference.
 Locate the specific server address for your project before moving to the next step.

      ![](/images/desktop-app-create.png)